 The Edwards’ Endowment

 The College was founded in 1954 without an endowment, despite the founders' efforts to find a donor who would endow and name the College.
 So the founders decided to adopt the name "New Hall" until a donor could be found to endow the College and secure its future.
-This donation from Ros and Steve Edwards forms the College's foundation endowment, and so in 2008 the College announced its renaming as Murray Edwards College to recognise the vision of its first President, Rosemary Murray, and the generosity of the Edwards family.
+The donation from Ros Smith and Steve Edwards forms the College's foundation endowment, and so in 2008 the College announced its renaming as Murray Edwards College to recognise the vision of its first President, Dame Rosemary Murray, and the generosity of the Edwards family.

 This new endowment is already making a difference in a number of areas.
 The Edwards’ donation is building our funds over a decade, and, since 2005, the College has been able to launch several initiatives, such as employing a full-time Schools’ Liaison Officer, reinstating our Junior Research Fellowships, and initiating the Gateway Programme for students.
 Future programmes will continue to focus on our key areas of: leadership skills, identifying potential, supporting the Fellowship, and creating greater opportunity for gifted women from all backgrounds.